Elviix/E-portfolio/Security-and-Risk-Management/Artefacts/Individual-project/Unit5-GDPR-Case-Study.md

-# Unit 5 : GDPR Case Study
+# Unit 5 : Data Protection Commission (2020) Case Studies: Data Protection Commission.

 ## Context : Based on  Data protections case studies (dataprotection.ie)
 A Multinational technology company that did not reply on time to a person who asked for access to their personal data